ReneOlsthoorn/Ground/README.md

 `BlitzMax` has an LLVM backend that does not support easy assembly language.
 `Wren` is a scriping language,
 `Nim` transpiles to C.
+`Zen C` offers inline assemby blocks, so that looks good.
+Is there a Windows version yet?
 `Dart` has a garbage collector and is busy with flutter and has no focus on high performance.
 `Go` also has a garbage collector, but a small one.
 A high performance garbage collector can be faster than reference counting.
 Unfortunately Go does not support inline assembly. `Go` is a systems programming language and those languages want to abstract the CPU away.
 `Rust` has a LLVM backend, so no easy assembly.
 The same for `Zig`.
 The same for `Crystal`.
 In Crystal, I coded a "Hello, World!".
 It was 660k and used VCRUNTIME140.dll, gc.dll and iconv-2.dll.
-So, apart from the VC-redistributable, you also must ship 2 extra DLL's to make your "Hello, World!" run on a modern PC.
+So, apart from the VC-redistributable, you also must ship two extra DLLs to make your "Hello, World!" run on a modern PC.
 That's not convenient.
 So, now you understand why `Ground` is necessary :-)  There is only one CPU in your PC.
 Get a grip on it and let it dance!

 ## Write your own Programming Language!